BRENTWOOD PHILHARMONIC ORCHESTRA

 From Impressionism to Mysticism.
 We welcome back David Todd to conduct an exciting programme of impressionist and mystical masterpieces from the late 19th and early 20th century.
 Starting with Debussy's impressionist Prélude à l'après-midi d'un faune, with its flute solos symbolising the awakening of the faun's sensuality (written for the great dancer Nijinsky), we move to Hungary in 1908 for Bartók's Portrait No 1 for violin and orchestra.
 Subtitled "Perfection", it was an early work, written when he was influenced by Debussy, and dedicated to a young violinist with whom Bartók was desperately in love.
 English Impressionism from the same year follows with Delius's atmospheric Brigg Fair before we move on a decade to Gustav Holst and his interest in astrology and mysticism and his much-loved suite The Planets.

 Delius Brigg Fair

 Holst The Planets

 Tickets are £12 on the night (£6 for those aged 18 and under) or £10 (and £6 for those aged 18 or under) if bought in advance (booking fee payable).
+Online booking is now open at wegottickets.
 Online booking closes at 6pm on the day before the concert.
-Online booking is not yet open for this concert.

 Please follow us on Twitter @brentwoodphil.